How it works

 Autostart & Stop

-The Mini Bakery spreads production evenly throughout the day once the desired number of loaves and times to start and stop baking are set.
+The breadbot spreads production evenly throughout the day once the desired number of loaves and times to start and stop baking are set.
 This allows hot bread to be made all day long.

 It Asks for Help

 The breadbot will ask for help throughout the day.
 Examples of messages it sends include: "Please empty the cabinet of bread", "I need more mix", or "I'm finished baking today".
 This allows the bakery staff to spend on average only 40 minutes a day pouring mix and slicing bread.